stevenmhunt/tmpl.loader/readme.md

 Future Releases
 ---------------

+Add jQuery deferred object support (if jQuery is available when executing).

-Add even more templating engines.
+Add more templating engines.

+Add unit testing to repo.